jtcaraball/goexpdt/README.md

 }
 ```

-Finally the query can be evaluated by declaring as follows:
+Finally the query can be evaluated by wrapping it in a Q-DT-Foil atom and
+making use of a SAT solver through the `Solver` interface as follows:

 ```go
 var boolComb = compute.QDTFAtom{Query: qry}